cintiadr/statistics-app/README.md

 on my account haven't yield anything weird.
 I could be a lot more aggressive protecting myself, but my threat model doesn't justify it.

 I used the Serverless framework, because Serverless has so many more features than SAM.
 Also better support, community.
 It's a no-brainer for me.
+I'm following the [Serverless Testing guide](https://serverless.com/framework/docs/providers/aws/guide/testing/).
+Smoke tests after deployment are done using Jasmine framework.

 I chose node because (1) I already had an example in node; (2) the lambda cold starts times are not bad;
 (3) the language is pretty inclusive and doesn't scare anyone who already uses other imperative languages;
 (4) support with serverless is great.
 That said I'm far from a node expert.

+Unfortunately the floating number rounding in node is slightly different than usual, where a '3.775' will be rounded to '3.77' instead of '3.78'.

 As it's a pretty basic application, I used just npm and jasmine for the development lifecycle.